panter/blog.panter.ch/source/2016-08-25-5-rules-to-git-better.html.markdown

   working on the command line are better off with text which is not too wide.
 * Keep the second line empty
 * Use the rest of the commit message to describe the commit.
-There's no restriction to the format and the length, so be as descriptive and informative as possible.
+There's no restriction on the format nor the length, so be as descriptive and informative as possible.

 This is what the [man page](https://www.kernel.org/pub/software/scm/git/docs/git-commit.html) of the `git commit` command says:

 > Though not required, it’s a good idea to begin the commit message with a
-> single short (less than 50 character) line summarizing the change, followed
+> single short (less than 50 characters) line summarizing the change, followed
 > by a blank line and then a more thorough description.